Chaithumini/Timezone-display/README.md

   *  Enter the Country, City and Select the Timezone from the given list.
   *  Save the changes.
   *  Site Administrator can have the permission to set the Timezone.
+  *  The time displaying block automatically placed under the branding region of the custom theme.

 PATH
 ----